Dark Matter-admixed Rotating White Dwarfs as Peculiar Compact Objects: Results

 Here, $T_{\text{eff}}$ is the effective surface temperature\footnote{The surface temperature of 1E 1547-54 is still unknown, and therefore our discussion only serves as a rough estimation.}, which we set to $10^{5}$ K, and $g$ is the surface gravity.
 We show the estimation in Figure \ref{fig:tempc}.
+In the same figure, we append the carbon ignition curve (grey) and carbon-oxygen fusion curve (brown), taken from \citet{1984ApJ...286..644N} and \citet{PhysRevC.74.035803}, respectively.
+It is believed that on the right of the grey line, carbon ignition would lead to a thermonuclear runaway.
+We observe that all massive super-Chandrasekhar models are too hot to exist stably as a rotating WD. \\

-We observe that all massive super-Chandrasekhar models are too hot to exist stably as a rotating WD.
-Less massive models with $M \sim 1.45$ $M_{\odot}$ might be able to escape from being a supernova.
-Is it possible to form a WD with $M \sim 1.45$?
-We consider their formation channels by running several series of accreting WD models with different mass accretion rates using the MESA stellar evolution code \citep{Paxton2011, Paxton2013, Paxton2015, Paxton2018, Paxton2019}, and we found that central ignition occurs for $M \sim 1.4$ $M_{\odot}$.
-Even if 1E 1547-54 is a $M \sim 1.45$ WD, it is unlikely that it would be formed by mass accretion.
-It is also unlikely that 1E 1547-54 is a super-Chandrasekhar WD formed by a binary WD merger, because \citet{2016MNRAS.463.3461S} showed that massive, super-Chandrasekhar WD mergers would end up as either 1. supernovae, 2. sub-Chandrasekhar WDs, or 3. neutron stars.
-Therefore, we conclude that 1E 1547-54 should not be a normal WD. \\
+The understanding of thermonuclear supernova progenitors and explosions is still highly uncertain.
+Given the large diversity of Type Ia supernova light curves, it is natural to expect a large variety of supernova progenitors and hence a large range of central $\rho$ and $T$.
+In other words, the carbon ignition curve might shift.
+In addition, pycnonuclear burning occurs at a long time scale, so less massive models with $M \sim 1.45$ $M_{\odot}$ might be able to escape from being a supernova.
+However, the second issue is that such a value might be too large.
+The most massive WD discovered so far has a mass of $1.365$ $M_{\odot}$ \citep{Caiazzo2021}.
+As we discussed earlier, super-Chandrasekhar WDs with mass $\gtrsim 1.46$ $M_{\odot}$ discovered in \citet{https://doi.org/10.48550/arxiv.1610.00986} are highly suspicious due to the lack of error bars.
+Therefore, the expected mass of a WD being a rapidly-rotating AXP/SGR would challenge the well-established data.
+Theoretically, it is also difficult to form a WD with $M \sim 1.45$ $M_{\odot}$.
+For instance, by running accreting Carbon WD models with mass accretion rates from $10^{-7}$ to $10^{-11}$ $M_{\odot}$/year using the MESA stellar evolution code \citep{Paxton2011, Paxton2013, Paxton2015, Paxton2018, Paxton2019}, we found that the maximum mass of an igniting, pure NM WD is $M \sim 1.4$ $M_{\odot}$.
+Therefore, even if 1E 1547-54 is a $M \sim 1.45$ $M_{\odot}$ WD, it is unlikely to be formed by mass accretion.
+It is also unlikely that 1E 1547-54 is a super-Chandrasekhar WD formed by a binary WD merger because \citet{2016MNRAS.463.3461S} showed that massive, super-Chandrasekhar WD mergers would end up as either 1. supernovae, 2. sub-Chandrasekhar WDs, or 3. neutron stars.
+Therefore, 1E 1547-54 should not be a normal WD. \\